 Alternatively, if the musicians participating at your event are relatively new and do not have a very large fanbase, your followers can get to know about them through your posts and familiarize themselves with their work.

 So make sure your social media strategy makes effective use of the popularity of the musicians you’re working with.
 Post about them across social media platforms and tag them on posts and stories relating to your event.
-For more traction, get them to share your posts on their social media as well.
+For more traction, get them to share your posts on their social media as well or even share your own event website.
+A good event website will give all the information needed for people understand what the event experience will be like.

 2. Create intrigue through your posts